 Section 2.
-In the event an employee is called back to duty after he has completed his regular tour of duty and left his place of employment and before the beginning of his next regular workday, or in the event an employee is called back to duty on one or both of his scheduled days off, he shall be provided with not less than four (4) hours of pay at the rate of one and one-half (1 1/2) times his regular rate of compensation for each such call back, except as is otherwise provided for herein.
+Any employee called in at any time outside of their normal shift will automatically receive 4 hours of pay at the rate of one and one-half times his regular rate of compensation for each such call back.
+This includes call backs for the snow and ice program.
+All call backs including snow and ice call backs must arrive within one (1) hour after the call if accepting overtime.
 If an employee is called back to duty a second or subsequent time before the expiration of the four (4) hours from the time he first reported to duty, he shall be paid only once for the hours falling within said four (4) hour period.
 If the hours worked by an employee as a result of said second or subsequent call back shall extend beyond said four (4) hour period, he shall be paid for the hours actually worked at his said overtime rate of pay.
-Notwithstanding the provisions of this Section 2, no employee shall receive overtime pay for any hours of call back which overlap his regular tour of duty.

 Section 3.
 Overtime work shall be required only when necessary, operations cannot be performed by on duty employees during their regular workweek.
 An employee shall return to duty to work overtime whenever he is asked to do so in order to meet an emergency or unusual work situation which may occur.
-All members of the bargaining unit shall be required to report for snow and ice operations when contacted by the City for such operations.
 Overtime work shall be distributed on an equitable basis among employees qualified to do the work.